 Phone: 918-357-7414 / Fax: 918-357-7498

 Fine Arts News

-When you’re not here, the music STOPS.
-It’s not just a sad song, it’s NO SONG.
+Orchestras overwhelm the senses when all sounds are present.
+Your attendance is instrumental.
+Without you, our power is greatly diminished.
 Going to class every day is important.
 Ten unexcused absences cancel your performance.
-It’s the sound of silence.
-A knock-out performance is more than just showing up . . . but it’s a great place to start. continue reading
+Your sad solo becomes a symphony of none.
+Making beautiful music together is more than just showing up . . . but it’s a great place to start. continue reading

 High School hosts holiday assembly

 Union High school brought out the holiday spirit today for its annual holiday ssembly, featuring performances from the orchestra, symphony, choirs, a nutcracker comedy routine and Principal Tony Tempest's reading of the Christmas story "Elf."

 Each winter, Union Public Schools makes arrangements to alert parents about school closings or changes in bus routes because of icy or snowy conditions.
 See inside for our procedures. continue reading

 The 2018 Tulsa Youth Symphony (TYS) season opens with its Fall Concert, Sunday, December 2 at 2 p.m. at the Union High School PAC, 6636 S. Mingo Road in Tulsa.
 Tickets are $15 for adults, $10 for children 12 and younger and seniors 60 and older. continue reading